ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/1-intro/_index.md

 {{% /notice %}}

 {{% notice tip %}}
-Ansible Automation Controller has already been installed and licensed for you, the web UI will be reachable over HTTP/HTTPS.
+Automation Controller has already been installed and licensed for you, the web UI will be reachable over HTTP/HTTPS.
 {{% /notice %}}

 {{% notice info %}}